Models, Applications, and Databases for Safer Chemicals Research

 Web-ICE is an internet application that models acute toxicity of untested aquatic species and terrestrial wildlife using measured data from a surrogate species

 System to develop and evaluate Adverse Outcome Pathways in a user-friendly format.
 An Adverse Outcome Pathway (AOP) is an analytical construct that describes a sequential chain of causally linked events at different levels of biological organization that lead to an adverse health or ecotoxicological effect.
-The AOP Wiki is coordinate by the European Commission Joint Research Center and the United States Environmental Protection Agency for the purpose of the OECD programme on the development of AOPs.
+The AOP Wiki is coordinate by the European Commission Joint Research Center and the United States Environmental Protection Agency for the purpose of the Organization for Economic Co-operating and Development (OECD) programme on the development of AOPs.

 - Gauging Reaction Effectiveness for the ENvironmental Sustainability of Chemistries with a Multi-Objective Process Evaluator (GREENSCOPE)